-These traditional German cake recipes were used by Grandma to make delicious dessert cakes for her large family.
-Her nine kids ate plenty of cake, especially when it was this good, so she sometimes doubled the recipes!
-Why not try one of these German dessert cakes today?
-They're easily made and so delicious.
+Enjoy the authentic German cake recipes in English that Grandma used when making delicious dessert cakes for her family.
+Nine children can eat plenty of cake, especially when it's this good, so she sometimes doubled the recipes!

 Mom's Recipe Scrapbooks (c.
 1920s)